vatpac-technology/sops/docs/controller-skills/sequencing.md

     **QFA11:** "Cleared ADLIV RIKNI, continue descent FL130"

 !!! tip
-    Refer to [Enroute](../enroute/) to see which airways currently use it.
+    Refer to [Enroute](../enroute/) to see which airways and parent sector currently use it.

 ## Holding